 Many of our programmes over the years have focused on some of the most at-risk young people.
 For example, our three-year programme with Rothchild & Co. specifically targeted young people at risk of becoming NEET (Not in Education, Employment or Training).
 The evidence is that the coronavirus pandemic has widened the gap between the more privileged and disadvantaged students, making our work more important than ever.

 Building the resilience of students in the face of the fallout from the pandemic also features in many SIPs, a key priority when research has shown young people’s confidence for the future has been severely affected by the turmoil of the past year.
 For schools determined to close the achievement gap and build resilience among their pupils as part of their improvement plans, the confidence and resilience a thriving alumni network can provide could prove crucial.
 With creating aspiration and ambition, aiding in ‘transition’ phases, broadening the range of opportunities to promote personal development and work experience also featuring regularly on SIPs, there are compelling reasons for more schools and colleges to join Future First to develop their alumni network.

 Of course, we know it is important for schools and colleges to evidence the impact of their progress and measurements are built into our programmes to provide this.
-Our new ConnectEd programme has an evaluation framework embedded within it.
+Our Future First Pro membership programme has an evaluation framework embedded within it.
 Baseline and endline surveys with participating students at the beginning and end of the year will be used to show what has been achieved, and as one student from Neale Wade Academy put it: “When I think about my future now it’s different, I’ve got a lot more choice about what I’m going to do when I’m older, much more than I first thought.
 The alumni showed me that.”

 View related content